Yes, International Members are required to have certified staff.

 NADCA Regular Members are companies that are actively engaged in the business of performing residential, commercial and/or industrial air duct cleaning services while retaining at least one certified Air System Cleaning Specialist (ASCS) on staff at each location.
 Only Regular Members have voting rights within the organization.
-Membership dues are payable on an annual basis.
+Membership dues are payable on an annual basis and are non-refundable.
 International Regular Members, while distinguished by their location, have the same benefits and costs as Regular Members.

 NADCA Regular member companies who fulfill all requirements of membership have the right to use the NADCA logo in advertising and promotional materials.
 The rules and regulations regarding proper use of the NADCA logo are located in the Members Area of the Web site.
 You will receive the login and password to the Members Area once all membership requirements are fulfilled.